-- 7) Click the Datasheet View icon is to view the results of the current query. - 8) Click the Design View icon K to return to the Query Design view.
+- 7. Click the Datasheet View icon to view the results of the current query.
+You will now see all the students listed with their first name and last name showing. - 8.
+Click the Design View icon to return to the Query Design view.